Tilted dipolar bosons in the quasi-two-dimensional regime: From liquid stripes to droplets: Results

 Another major qualitative difference between our phase diagram and that of Ref.~\cite{staudinger23:PRA} is the fact that the liquid phases in the fully 2D case appear only when the system hosts a two-body bound state.
 In contrast, we find the liquid states with a model potential that does not host any two-body bound state, meaning that the self-bound nature of the system arises due to many-body effects.
 This has important consequences in the formation of self-bound droplet states in the finite size system.
-While in the 2D case of Ref.~\cite{staudinger23:PRA} any many-body state in the liquid phase supports the formation of a self-bound droplet, in our case there is a varying critical number of particles $N_{\rm crit} > 2$ for droplet formation.
+While in the 2D case of Ref.~\cite{staudinger23:PRA} any many-body state in the liquid phase supports the formation of a self-bound droplet, in our case there is a varying critical number of particles for droplet formation.
 We study the formation of dipolar clusters in the finite system in Sec.~\ref{sec:finite_size}.
+It must be remarked, however, that the model interaction potential employed in Ref.~\cite{staudinger23:PRA} differs from ours in the short range part, since a hard core potential of the form $C/r^{12}$ (with $r$ the inter-particle distance and $C$ a constant) is used in the reference instead of the contact short range potential of Eq.~\ref{pseudopot}.
+However, for all the calculations considered in this work, the system lies in the dilute regime, since $n_{\rm peak} a^3 < 10^{-3}$.
+Hence, its physics are independent on the specific short range details of the interaction.

 We have analyzed the transitions between the different regions of the phase diagram of Fig.~\ref{fig3} for two values of the scattering length, $a/a_{\rm dd} = 0.6$ and $0.7$.
 To do so, we have looked at the equilibrium 2D density $n^{\rm eq.}_{\rm 2D}$ in the gas-liquid transition and at the contrast of the 3D density, $C = \frac{n_{\rm max.} - n_{\rm min.}}{n_{\rm max.} + n_{\rm min.}}$ in the transition between the modulated and unmodulated liquid regions.
 Results are shown in Fig.~\ref{fig4}.
 For both values of the scattering length, the equilibrium density 2D density changes continuously from $n^{\rm eq.}_{\rm 2D} = 0$ in the gas phase to $n^{\rm eq.}_{\rm 2D}\neq 0$ in the liquid phase, meaning that the liquid state emerges continuously.
 For this reason, we only report the case with $a/a_{\rm dd} = 0.7$.
 In regards to the transition in and out of the striped region, the contrast can change either abruptly ($a/a_{\rm dd} = 0.6$) or continuously ($a/a_{\rm dd} = 0.7$) when entering the striped region by increasing the tilting angle, as shown in the figure.
 This is because, for $a/a_{\rm dd} = 0.6$, the gaussian ansatz becomes energetically favorable at the equilibrium density over an unmodulated state described by the senoidal ansatz.
 In contrast, for $a/a_{\rm dd} = 0.7$, the senoidal ansatz, for which modulations arise continuously, is preferable to the gaussian one over a larger range of densities.
 Exiting the modulated region by increasing the tilting at constant scattering length causes to contrast to abruptly vanish for both cases, and hence it is not shown in the figure.